Fender CD-60SCE and Yamaha FGX800C: Comparison Overview

-It is a slim design neck and relatively thinner than the Fender model, and that’s one of the important reason why it is so comfortable and beginner-friendly.
+It is a slim design neck and is relatively thinner than the Fender model, and that’s one of the important reasons why it is so comfortable and beginner-friendly.
 Whether you’re more into note picking or looking for some chord progressions, this beast is ready for you.

-After my complete weekend testing, I can definitely assure you one thing, Yamaha FGX800C model has a more easy to playable and beginner-friendly neck profile.
+After my complete weekend testing, I can definitely assure you one thing, the Yamaha FGX800C model has a more easy playable and beginner-friendly neck profile.

 Fender has included a straight-forward Fishman III System Electronics.
-This classic electronics configuration features a under-saddle piezoelectric pickup along with an active preamp system.
+This classic electronics configuration features an under-saddle piezoelectric pickup along with an active preamp system.

-Preamp has a built-in tuner (which is always a nice inclusion), works on a 9-volt battery and provide you bass, volume, and treble knob to shape your acoustic tone.
+The preamp has a built-in tuner (which is always a nice inclusion), works on a 9-volt battery, and provides you bass, volume, and treble knob to shape your acoustic tone.

 On the Flip Side of the Coin: